raiden-network/raiden-service-bundle/README.md

      (to do that uncomment the default values of the `CIDR_ALLOW_METRICS` and `CIDR_ALLOW_PROXY` settings).
    - We also recommend that you provide your own monitoring.
 The setup of which is currently out of scope of this document.
 1. Run `docker-compose build` to build the containers
-1. Run `docker-compose --compatibility up -d` to start all services
+1. Run `docker-compose up -d` to start all services
    - The services are configured to automatically restart in case of a crash or reboot
 1. Verify the service is up by opening the domain in a browser.
 You should see a page with the Matrix logo.